georglang/kataevaluation/README.md

 After the development process I will evaluate the different KATAs and Sessions depending on the Transformation Priority Premise.

+**To get as many different versions and get a lot of results to evaluate I need Your help, please participate to this project and check in your solutions of the different KATA´s**

+Thanks a lot.

 Getting started
 ----------------
 ----------------